-Audrey is a long-term, avid supporter of voices for change through the arts.
+Audrey is a long-term, avid supporter of community wellness through the arts.
 From fundraising, to brand building, business development, and social outreach, she wears many hats to market the aims and activities of Tea Roots.
 What she brings to the group is energy, resourcefulness and a facility for working with people, while helping with strategic thinking, and project management.

 Joining the group during its early literary magazine days, Audrey was able to contribute crucial advertising experience to pull in more ads and build North American distribution.
 At present, she spotlights Tea Roots events to potential sponsors, while helping to bring in the relevant artists for a particular show’s theme.

 Growing up in Baltimore, along with a bit of Boston, Paris and London, Audrey gained early exposure to the art world and was surrounded by great diversity.
 Such osmosis was all thanks to artist parents, their associates, and proximity to Washington, DC.
-This thorough exposure to art and politics gave her a lifelong passion for multicultural projects and social justice.
+This thorough exposure to art and politics gave her a lifelong passion for multicultural projects and community support.

 While in London, she was fortunate to be granted a place at the London School of Economics, having the intention of majoring in Political Science, to then head to law school.
 That was until she sampled an Economic History class, while shopping for course electives.
 The instructor’s outline of migration and class issues, industrialization and art saw her immediately switch majors, with a side foray into Public International Law.
 Later, while learning film distribution at Sony Pictures Entertainment and documentary production through the International Documentary Association, she completed a night-time MBA with a focus on educational media.
 Field work to finish the degree included stints in marketing, sales, distribution, and licensing, among various film studios and outside groups.
 Having new advertising and tech focal points, she joined Bay area new-‐technology finance groups to support the growth of educational media, while supporting documentary projects.
 The most interesting film was an ongoing study about Florida’s Weeki Wachee natural springs, their mermaid lore and underwater theater.